Weak Hind Legs and Paraplegia

 by Debbie Ducommun

-a blood clot in the spine.
-An x-ray might be helpful in identifying
+blood clot in the spine.
+An x-ray might be helpful in identifying displacements

-displacements of the vertebra but not soft tissue injuries, such as bruising.
+of the vertebra but not soft tissue injuries, such as bruising.
+An

-An anti-inflammatory can help an injury.
-A chiropractor who is willing to work
+anti-inflammatory can help an injury.
+A chiropractor who is willing to work on

 In elderly rats, the muscles of the hind legs can weaken but this doesn’t usually affect how the rat walks.
 If a rat has trouble lifting his hind legs to walk then the rat has a disease.
 The most common cause is spinal nerve root degeneration (SNRD) of the ventral spinal nerve roots (nerves exiting the spinal cord which govern motor control).
 This usually progresses slowly over a period of several months.
 We do not know the cause, but it might be a deficiency of B vitamins.
 It is common for one leg to be affected more than the other.
 This condition isn’t painful or life threatening, and the rat usually learns how to get around even with the disability.
 Even if the hind legs become completely paralyzed, the rat can still lead a comfortable life.